The Devil Wears Prada (film): Critical response

+The Devil Wears Prada received mostly positive reviews from critics.
 On Rotten Tomatoes the film holds an approval rating of 75% based on 195 reviews, along with an average rating of 6.7/10.
 The website's critics consensus reads, "A rare film that surpasses the quality of its source novel, this Devil is a witty expose of New York's fashion scene, with Meryl Streep in top form and Anne Hathaway more than holding her own."
 On Metacritic, the film has a weighted average score of 62 out of 100, based on 40 critics, indicating "generally favorable reviews".
 Audiences surveyed by CinemaScore gave the film an average grade "B" on an A+ to F scale.

 Initial reviews of the film focused primarily on Streep's performance, praising her for making an extremely unsympathetic character far more complex than she had been in the novel.
 "With her silver hair and pale skin, her whispery diction as perfect as her posture, Ms. Streep's Miranda inspires both terror and a measure of awe," wrote A. O. Scott in The New York Times.
 "No longer simply the incarnation of evil, she is now a vision of aristocratic, purposeful and surprisingly human grace."

-Kyle Smith agreed at the New York Post: "The snaky Streep wisely chooses not to imitate Vogue editrix Anna Wintour, the inspiration for the book, but creates her own surprisingly believable character."

 David Edelstein, in New York magazine, criticized the film as "thin", but praised Streep for her "fabulous minimalist performance".
-J. Hoberman, Edelstein's onetime colleague at The Village Voice, called the movie an improvement on the book and said Streep was "the scariest, most nuanced, funniest movie villainess since Tilda Swinton's nazified White Witch [in 2005's The Chronicles of Narnia: The Lion, the Witch and the Wardrobe]".
+J. Hoberman, Edelstein's onetime colleague at The Village Voice, called the movie an improvement on the book and said Streep was "the scariest, most nuanced, funniest movie villainess since Tilda Swinton's nazified White Witch in The Chronicles of Narnia: The Lion, the Witch and the Wardrobe.

 Blunt, too, earned some favorable notice. "[She] has many of the movie's best lines and steals nearly every scene she's in," wrote Clifford Pugh in the Houston Chronicle.
 Other reviewers and fans concurred.
 While all critics were in agreement about Streep and Blunt, they pointed to other weaknesses, particularly in the story.
 Reviewers familiar with Weisberger's novel assented to her judgment that McKenna's script greatly improved upon it.
 An exception was Angela Baldassare at The Microsoft Network Canada, who felt the film needed more of the nastiness others had told her was abundant in the novel.

 David Denby summed up this response in his New Yorker review: "The Devil Wears Prada tells a familiar story, and it never goes much below the surface of what it has to tell.
 Still, what a surface!"
 Reactions to Hathaway's performance were not as unanimous as for many of her costars.
 Denby said "she suggests, with no more than a panicky sidelong glance, what Weisberger takes pages to describe."
 Whereas, Baldassare said she "barely carrie[d] the load".